-Second, we derive a coherent picture of the collective behaviour of a market.
-In this picture, we can regard a market as an ecology of different 'species' of investors, each playing his particular role.
+Second, we derive a coherent picture of the collective behavior of a market.
+In this picture, we can regard a market as an ecology of different "species" of investors, each playing his particular role.
 On one side there are traders who need the market for exchanging goods and are not interested in speculation.
-These kind of agents, called hedgers in the economic literature [16], will be called producers hereafter, following [30].
+These kind of agents - called hedgers in the economic literature [16] - will be called producers hereafter, following ref.
+[11].
 On the other, there are bounded rational agents speculators equipped with inductive thinking and very heterogeneous strategies, acting as scavengers of information.
-We can offer a coherent picture of how the resulting food chain operates: producers inject a limited amount of information, upon which a swarm of speculators feed.
+We can offer a coherent picture of how the resulting food chain operates: Producers inject a limited amount of information, upon which a swarm of speculators feed.
 The two groups in the market ecology have only partial overlap in interest.
-This calls for two parameters to characterize efficiency because market efficiency is interpreted differently by different players.
-Producers would like the information content to be small, and the fluctuations also small.
+This calls for two parameters to characterize efficiency because market efficiency is interpreted differently from different players.
+Producers would like that the information content is small, and fluctuations also.
 Whereas speculators would like small fluctuations, but they prefer when the information content is large.